 Baby Stacks Cafe – A favorite Sunday tradition of mine and other locals, expect a bit of a wait, but it’s worth it.
-This place is homey and it feel like a classic diner, but the pancakes are out of this world.
+This place is homey and it feels like a classic diner, but the pancakes are out of this world.
 Choose from one of their many types of pancakes from oreo to caramelized bacon.
-The friendly staff make every visit feel like you’re right at home.
+The friendly staff makes every visit feel like you’re right at home.

 Most days: 7:00am-2:00pm